evenorog/undo/README.md

 [![Docs](https://docs.rs/undo/badge.svg)](https://docs.rs/undo)

-It is an implementation of the command pattern, where all modifications are done by creating objects of commands that applies the modifications.
-All commands knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a target.
+It is an implementation of the command pattern, where all modifications are done by creating objects that applies the modifications.
+All objects knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a target.

 ## Features

-* [Command](https://docs.rs/undo/latest/undo/trait.Command.html) provides the base functionality for all commands.
+* [Action](https://docs.rs/undo/latest/undo/trait.Command.html) provides the base functionality for all actions.
 * [Record](https://docs.rs/undo/latest/undo/struct.Record.html) provides basic undo-redo functionality.
 * [Timeline](https://docs.rs/undo/latest/undo/struct.Timeline.html) provides basic undo-redo functionality using a fixed size.
 * [History](https://docs.rs/undo/latest/undo/struct.History.html) provides non-linear undo-redo functionality that allows you to jump between different branches.
 * Queues wraps a record or history and extends them with queue functionality.
 * Checkpoints wraps a record or history and extends them with checkpoint functionality.
-* Commands can be merged into a single command by implementing the [merge](https://docs.rs/undo/latest/undo.Command.html#method.merge) method on the command.
+* Commands can be merged into a single action by implementing the [merge](https://docs.rs/undo/latest/undo.Action.html#method.merge) method on the action.
-  This allows smaller commands to be used to build more complex operations, or smaller incremental changes to be merged into larger changes that can be undone and redone in a single step.
+  This allows smaller actions to be used to build more complex operations, or smaller incremental changes to be merged into larger changes that can be undone and redone in a single step.
 * The target can be marked as being saved to disk and the data-structures can track the saved state and notify when it changes.